I might be wrong - but...

 America has never bombed a country into submission, and Iran is uniquely large and populous - and famously keeps grudges.
 Expect the shipping disruption to last a good while - as it is now, *only* Iran is shipping oil from the Gulf.
 And Iran’s military are masters of cunning simple (and cheap) tech that defeats multi-million dollar systems.
 Even if TACO stops and claims victory, Iran will not stop until they have, to their satisfaction, balanced the books - that is their tradition and doctrine.
 Expect nothing less than what has happened every time before, but now Iran has learned that the USA will follow Israel and that will harden their spirits further.

-Look at this from the Iranian point of view: They were negotiating with the USA and were then attacked without warning, in which one of the very first missles hit a girls school and killed MANY, and then also the leadership - which was meeting to discuss a treaty.
-From their view this was treachery and all the civilian deaths make it a personal matter for every citizen.
+Look at this from the Iranian point of view: They were negotiating with the USA and were then attacked without warning, in which one of the very first missiles hit a girls school and killed MANY, and then also the leadership - which was meeting to discuss the USA offer and giving up their uranium (really).
+This was clearly treachery and all the civilian deaths just make it a personal matter for every citizen.
 This isn’t an existential threat to the Islamic Republic government any more, it is now an existential attack on the people of Iran and their Persian pride.
+It’s been a very long time since Persia was last conquered.

 https://www.twz.com/news-features/the-misconception-that-air-supremacy-has-been-achieved-over-iran